 This is a New Jersey wide class action lawsuit.
 Sort of.
 The cases are consolidated in an MCL (MDL in federal court) which consolidates the cases for discovery purposes.
 There are some witnesses and evidence will be common to all of these Stryker hip lawsuits and they will be addressed in the MCL.

-2019 Update: In 2014, agreed to settle the lion's share of the metal-on-metal hip Rejuvenate and ABGII claims for $1 billion.
+2022 Update: In 2014, agreed to settle the lion's share of the metal-on-metal hip Rejuvenate and ABGII claims for $1 billion.
+There are still 105 cases in the MDL class action remaining as of March 2022.

 - Settlement Value of Stryker ASR